Aldon Lewis Lenard

 Aldon Lewis Lenard (January 6, 1921 in northern Italy – February 23, 2007 in Kingston, Ontario, Canada) was an athlete, university professor, athletics administrator, coach, and referee.

 Lenard was born in Italy and moved to Canada with his family at age three.
-They settled in Windsor, Ontario, where Lenard completed high school and played a range of sport, including football, basketball, and track and field.
+They settled in Windsor, Ontario, where Lenard completed high school and played a range of sports, including football, basketball, and track and field.
 He played semi-professional football with the Hamilton Flying Wildcats and the Hamilton Tigers (today merged into the Hamilton Tiger-Cats of the Canadian Football League) in the Ontario Rugby Football Union for two seasons, and was a quarterback, kicker, and defender.
 He was a national All-Star for two seasons.

 He joined the Royal Canadian Navy in 1941, served for four years during World War II, and won a number of field events at service meets, such as the discus and the javelin.

 At the war's end, Lenard enrolled in the Physical and Health Education (today the Kinesiology and Health Studies) program at Queen's University.
 He played football and starred at quarterback, and won the Jenkins Trophy as the outstanding student-athlete in his graduating year, 1950.
 He was a conference All-Star for two seasons.
 He was a member of the first-ever class to graduate from Queen's with undergrad degrees in physical and health education.
 He also played varsity basketball, golf, track and field, swimming, and softball for Queen's.

 Lenard then enrolled in a Master's program at the University of Michigan.
 He did his doctorate at the University of Illinois, and returned to Queen's in 1954 to join the faculty, teaching both undergraduate and graduate courses.
 He was eventually appointed as full professor.